ambitioninc/django-restraint/docs/index.rst

 Requirements
 ------------
-Django restraint currently only supports Django 1.6 and above, although it can easily be upgraded to support more versions than the original user of the code.
+Django restraint currently only supports Django 1.6, although it can easily be upgraded to support more versions than the original user of the code.